USH3R/Predictive-Supply-Chain-Risk-Mapper/README.md

 The **US Predictive Supply Chain Risk Mapper** is a hackathon-ready cybersecurity tool designed to help federal agencies predict supply chain risk for vendors, visualize dependencies, and provide actionable mitigation strategies.
 Built entirely in **Python + SQL + Dash**, this tool combines predictive modeling with interactive dashboards for real-time risk assessment.
 ---
-<u><b>How to Run the Application</b></u>
+**How to Run the Application**

-**1. Run in GitHub Codespaces (Recommended)**
+1. Run in GitHub Codespaces (Recommended)
 Open this repository on GitHub.
 Click Code → Codespaces → Create Codespace on main.
 Wait for the environment to load.
 Open the terminal inside Codespaces.
 Run:
-bash run.sh
+          - bash run.sh
 When the server starts, open the forwarded port (usually 8050) to view the dashboard.

 2. Run Manually Inside the Repository (Local Machine)
 If you downloaded or cloned the repository:
 Open a terminal.
 Navigate to the project folder.
 Example:
          cd US-Predictive-Supply-Chain-Risk-Mapper

 Run the launcher:
 bash run.sh